 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

-Located 600km from Adelaide on the eastern coast of Eyre Peninsula, Tumby Bay is the hub for the surrounding farming community, mostly focused around crops such as wheat and barley and raising sheep for wool and meat.
+It’s about 600km from Adelaide to Tumby Bay on the eastern coast of Eyre Peninsula.
+Tumby Bay is the hub for the surrounding farming community, mostly focused around crops such as wheat and barley and raising sheep for wool and meat.
 Being a seaside town, there is also a small fishing industry based here too.
 Like much of rural Australia, it has seen a declining population and has around 2500 people now permanently calling the town home.
 As people move away, local businesses have closed and services have decreased.

 While Tumby Bay is a great summer beach location, the township was slowly dying.
-It was looking for something more to attract visitors year round, and to entice passing vehicles to turn off the highway as they make their way to Port Lincoln.
+It was looking for something more to attract visitors year round, and to entice passing vehicles to turn off the highway as they make their way to Port Lincoln or making a day trip back to visit.
 It needed something new to add to the things to do in Tumby Bay.

 Tumby Bay Silo Art